AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

    - `list` : Lists all contacts.

-   - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the list of contacts.

    - `delete 3` : Deletes the 3rd contact shown in the current list.

    - `clear` : Deletes all contacts.

    - `exit` : Exits the app.

+   - `add-group n/CS2106 T10` : Adds a new group named `CS2106 T10` to the list of groups.

 1. Refer to the [Features](#features) below for details of each command.